CascadeFoundation/dof_pfp_static/README.md

 # Cascade DOF – PFP Static

-This Cascade DOF (Dynamic Object Framework) leverages several DOS to implement a standard for deploying a static PFP collection to Sui.
+This Cascade DOF (Dynamic Object Framework) leverages the DOS below to implement a standard for deploying a static PFP collection to Sui:

-The DOS below are used:

 * [dos_collection](https://github.com/CascadeFoundation/dos_collection) – Defines collection-level metadata such as creator, name, description, and more.
 * [dos_bucket](https://github.com/CascadeFoundation/dos_bucket) – Defines a bucket for storing Walrus blobs.